Residential Landlord and Tenant (Ontario) Legal Guide

 - HOW do I Review/Appeal?

-This involves the procedural aspects of both processes.
+This involves the procedural aspects of the processes.

 As already stated above - the two procedures of review and appeal do not have a happy co-existence under the RTA regime.
 A party wishing to challenge a Board Decision is faced with an uncertain choice between review or appeal, or even the necessity to proceed with both simultaneously to ensure that their rights are fully preserved.

-Also of concern in any situation where a Review, appeal or similar procedure is being contemplated is the issue of "staying" (suspending) the original Order while the Review is being resolved [see Ch.14, s.7(f): "Hearings, Orders and Enforcement: Enforcement: Stays"].
-Without the issuance (and filing with the sheriff's office) of a 'stay' then the original Order is still enforceable.
+Also of concern in any situation where a review, appeal or similar procedure is being contemplated is the issue of "staying" (suspending) the original Order while the Review is being resolved [see Ch.14, s.7(f): "Hearings, Orders and Enforcement: Enforcement: Stays"].
+Without the issuance (and filing with the sheriff's office by the party, most often the tenant) of a 'stay' then the original Order is still enforceable.

-Several sources of law must be considered when exploring the Board's Review jurisdiction, including: the SPPA, the RTA, the Board's Rules and (discussed below) case law.
-The most detailed of these is the Board Rule on the issue, which is linked below along with a Commentary.
+Several sources of law must be considered when exploring the Board's review jurisdiction, including: the SPPA, the RTA, and the Board's Rules.

 .
 Statutory Powers Procedures Act (SPPA)